Have you noticed black mould, marks and spots on ceilings, walls or near to the windows in your home?

 Here is an extreme example, the photo was taken in another house:

 As it gets colder outside, more moisture will form, and the mould will spread further.
+You might be surprised at how quickly it can spread.

 Upgrading the windows isn’t the only cause of mould/condensation.